proton-charge/positron-website/src/pages/services.md

     section_id: lorem-ipsum
     content: >+
       We cover the entire SDLC (Software Development Life Cycle)  following an Agile methodology.
-Guiding you at each stage with flexibility and ease.
+Guiding you at each stage with flexibility and ease:

       * Planning